-Indian Glass Fish have been relatively popular in the aquarium hobby for many years.
+Indian Glass Fish have been relatively popular in the aquarium for many years.
 They have a reputation for being fragile and difficult to keep.
 However, they are very tolerant of water parameters.
-Indian Glass Fish are peaceful and shy, and you should not house them with robust or aggressive species.
+Indian Glass Fish are peaceful and shy; you should not house them with robust or aggressive species.

 Indian Glass Fish are shoaling species and will not do well if you keep them alone or in pairs.
-It would be best if you kept them in groups of 6 or more individuals.
-Males can become somewhat territorial when spawning, but you will rarely see any physical damage to the fish.
+Therefore, it would be best if you kept them in groups of 6 or more individuals.

-Indian glassy fish have often been sold to hobbyists after being painted; this involves injecting coloured dye within the fish's transparent tissue to make them more appealing to hobbyists.
+Indian glassy fish have often been sold to hobbyists after being painted, injecting coloured dye within the fish's transparent tissue to make them more appealing to hobbyists.
 These colours are usually fluorescent yellow, pink or green.

 Unaccustomed fishkeepers are often fooled into believing such fish are natural or that the process causes no harm and is painless.
 However, this is not the case.
-These fish have suffered trauma, therefore, becoming susceptible to diseases such as fin rot, lymphocystis, velvet disease and ich infection.
+Instead, these fish have suffered trauma, becoming susceptible to fin rot, lymphocystis, and velvet disease.

-What makes this worse is that artificial colouration is only temporary and often fades within a short time.
-Whilst dyed fish of this and other species are still available in numerous countries, fortunately, protracted campaigning has seen them banned from UK stores.
+What makes this worse is that artificial colouration is only temporary and often fades quickly.
+So dyed fish of this and other species are still available in numerous countries.
+Fortunately, protracted campaigning has seen them banned from UK stores.